circleci/circleci-docs/jekyll/_cci2/env-vars.md

       - image: circleci/postgres:9.6
 ```

+See the [Configuration Reference](https://circleci.com/docs/2.0/configuration-reference/#docker--machine-executor) document for details of the specification for the `environment` key of the docker executor type.

 ### Setting an Environment Variable for a Step

 Use the environment key inside a run step to set variables for a single command shell as shown in the following example: